Destrehan, Louisiana

-Destrehan is a census-designated place (CDP) in St. Charles Parish, Louisiana, United States.
+Destrehan is an unincorporated community and census-designated place (CDP) in St. Charles Parish, Louisiana, United States.
 At the 2020 census, its population was 11,340.
+It is located on the east bank of the Mississippi River.
+Destrehan is part of the New Orleans—Metairie—Kenner metropolitan statistical area.

 Etymology

 The community is named after Jean Noël Destréhan (1754–1823), who was twice President of the Orleans Territory's legislative council during his service there in 1806 and 1811.
 He was elected to the United States Senate when Louisiana became a state in 1812, but he resigned after a month.
 He served in the Louisiana State Senate from 1812 to 1817.

 Destrehan Plantation, his former home, is listed on the National Register of Historic Places.
 The main house has been restored and is one of the attractions on the Great River Road along the Mississippi River.

-History

-George Prince tragedy

-Before the Hale Boggs Memorial Bridge was completed connecting the communities of Destrehan and Luling, automobile ferries connected the towns.
-On October 20, 1976, one of these ferries, the George Prince, was struck by a tanker and capsized as it crossed the Mississippi River resulting in the MV George Prince ferry disaster.
-Seventy-eight passengers and crew died.